Command Line Reference

 --[no]isobfuscated [action]

-Whether to detect if the target assembly is already obfuscated.
 This option can be useful in a build scenario where there is the possibility that the target assembly is processed a second time.
 Babel parses the symbol names to see if the assembly has already been obfuscated.
 However, there are some cases where the analysis could give an incorrect result.
-In this situation, it is better to tag the assembly with the BabelObfuscator attribute (see --use option).
+In this situation, it is better to tag the assembly with the BabelObfuscator attribute using the tagassembly option of the --use command line switch.

 Input Files